Adeptus Titanicus and Legions Imperialis terrain

 Legions Imperialis, and its older sibling Adeptus Titanicus, are in a far smaller scale than Warhammer 40k; a single Adeptus Mechanicus fuel silo could hide a Warhammer Titan and a whole company of Space Marine tanks.

-But not to worry: while you wait for the Legions Imperialis release date to be revealed, check out our guide to Legions Imperialis terrain, from the scale of terrain used in the game, to the official GW kits, to our recommendations of alternative products to consider.
+This guide to Legions Imperialis terrain explains everything from the scale of terrain used in the game, to the official GW kits, to our recommendations of alternative products to consider.

 Legions Imperialis terrain - Civitas Imperialis Spires, gothic architecture